 Classified as a cybercrime form of fraud, identity theft entails robbing a user’s identity connected to bank accounts, email addresses, passwords, etc. Among the most spread signs of identity theft are unfamiliar credit card activities, unauthorized transactions, missing bills, bank account discrepancies, odd calls from debt collectors, denied medical claims, and others.
 It is worth classifying identity fraud as:

-• First-party fraud (committed by a person who represented their own identity but with fraudulent intent);
+- First-party fraud (committed by a person who represented their own identity but with fraudulent intent);

-• Third-party fraud (performed by the intruder who distorts their identity and pretends someone else stealing the ID of another person who is not aware of this intent);
+- Third-party fraud (performed by the intruder who distorts their identity and pretends someone else stealing the ID of another person who is not aware of this intent);

-• Synthetic identity theft (is the most complex and progressive type of identity theft aiming to deceive businesses; combines plenty of real and fake data pieces that belong to different people).
+- Synthetic identity theft (is the most complex and progressive type of identity theft aiming to deceive businesses; combines plenty of real and fake data pieces that belong to different people).

 Synthetic identity fraud is geared toward creating a fictitious identity to perform fraudulent activities.
 It is the fastest-growing crime while at the same time being the most difficult one to detect.
-Called as “Frankenstein” identity, this type of financial crime is nurtured for years.
+Called a “Frankenstein” identity, this type of financial crime is nurtured for years.
 It is estimated to cost banks 6 billion annually, CNBC states.
 What’s interesting, 95% of synthetic identities were not revealed as fictitious ones.
 Moreover, they even turn into desired customers after some time.

 Electronic Payment Fraud